lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/01 TCP Server.md

 This section explains how to use the Server.lvclass.

-1. Create a configuration file with the desiered configuration.
+1. Create a configuration file with the desired configuration.
 2. Add the Server_Init.vi to initialize the TCP server and pass to it the path to the previously defined config file.
 3. This init will return a reference to a user event where the received TCP messages are going to be published.
 Register this event in a event structure to get the TCP messages.
 4. For sending TCP messages to the clients there are two options: